 What is a Literary Landmark?

 A Literary Landmark is a site tied to a deceased literary figure, author, or his or her work.
 The Literary Landmarks Association was founded in 1986 to encourage the dedication of historic literary sites.
 The first dedication was at Slip F18 in Bahia Mar, Florida, the anchorage of the Busted Flush, the houseboat home of novelist John D. MacDonald's protagonist, Travis McGee.
-In Texas there are currently five Literary Landmarks.
+As of 2020, there were five Literary Landmarks in Texas.

 What is the Literary Landmark Roundup?

 Our goal is to double the number of Literary Landmarks in Texas in 2021.
 With funds from the Summerlee Foundation, the Texas Center for the Book, a unit within the Texas State Library and Archives Commission, is seeking nominations for potential literary landmarks sites.
 The Literary Landmark Roundup recipients will receive funding and support to finalize their Literary Landmark.
 TSLAC will pay for the application fee which also includes the cost of the foundry-made bronze plaque marking a Literary Landmark.